Vuzix/sdk-usbcviewer/README.md

 *  Auto Rotation
 *  Left Eye Mode

-For instance to turn on the Flashlight: `USBCDeviceManager.shared(context).cameraInterface?.setFlashLight(true)` or to change the color mode of the camera: `USBCDeviceManager.shared(context).cameraInterface?.setColorMode(ColorMode.NEGATIVE)` or to change the camera to auto-rotate: `USBCDeviceManager.shared(context).cameraInterface?.setAutoRotation(true)`
+For instance to turn on the Flashlight: `USBCDeviceManager.shared(context).cameraInterface?.setFlashLight(true)`, or to change the color mode of the camera: `USBCDeviceManager.shared(context).cameraInterface?.setColorMode(ColorMode.NEGATIVE)`, or to change the camera to auto-rotate: `USBCDeviceManager.shared(context).cameraInterface?.setAutoRotation(true)`

 ### Sensor Interface
-The Sensors interface is `USBCDeviceManger.shared(context).sensorInterface`.
+The Sensors interface is `USBCDeviceManager.shared(context).sensorInterface`.

 The Sensors interface class will allow you to receive data from the device sensors.
 They come back in the following formats: